Meet EPA Lab Director Wayne Cascio, M.D.

 What research are you doing at EPA?

 We are looking at how air pollution affects the heart.
-As the Acting Director of the National Health and Environmental Effects Research Laboratory, I have the opportunity to be involved in research that occurs at different scales.
+As the Director of the National Health and Environmental Effects Research Laboratory, I have the opportunity to be involved in research that occurs at different scales.
 We are doing studies from the single cell level to studies of entire populations.
 The ability to integrate the research and those findings makes it a very unique experience.

 As a cardiologist, I think the ability to explore some of the reasons why epidemiology studies show an adverse effect on the cardiovascular system is interesting.
 The most important part is that we can translate that into some actionable information.
 For example, the Healthy Heart outreach seeks to improve public health and has been a way for us to translate our research into information the public can use to protect their health.